Skip to main content

 Best Practices

-The Desktop App must be running for CLI commands to work.
+The Formal Endpoint must be running for CLI commands to work.
 Enable “Launch at startup” in preferences.

 When connecting via formal connect, use tab completion to find resources quickly.